Khoushikh/CMOS-Full-Adder-and-VCO-Circuit/README.md

-# CMOS-Full-Adder-and-VCO-Circuit
+# CMOS Full Adder and VCO Circuit
-This repository is a part of the Final report for Analog IC Design Hackathon
+This repository documents the  design of Full Adder and VCO in 28nm technology using Synopsis Custom Compiler.